nirenjan/pinelog/README.md

 Pinelog is intended to be integrated into your application source tree, either by means of including the sources directly, or by including the repository as a Git submodule or subtree.

+Pinelog uses the autotools framework and includes preset `configure.ac` and `Makefile.am` files.
+These include unit tests to ensure that Pinelog is behaving as expected.
+However, you are free to use any build framework, since the entirety of Pinelog is contained within a single source file with an associated header.